 WHERE pm.Name = 'Road-150'

-How many rows each table (in above query) contains, check with following query.
+How many rows each table (in the above query) contains, check with the following query.

 SELECT OBJECT_NAME(object_id),rows FROM sys.partitions